rohanprasadofficial/react-gatsby-portfolio/README.md

 If you are using it without giving me credit , i will feel dishearthen.

 Please also note that I did not build this site with the intention of it being a starter theme, so if you have questions about implementation, please refer to the [Gatsby docs](https://www.gatsbyjs.org/docs/).

+## Contributing

+Please work on the branch "dev" present in the repo.
+While making PR please make it on dev branch , i will test it on testing enviroment and mrege it to main.

+Only branch "prod/main" goes live.

 ### TL;DR